 What is it about carrier oils for essential oils that make them so delectable?

 The aromas?
 The variety?
 The fun of trying them all?
 I say — all of it.

 If you’ve been following me for any amount of time, you already know that essential oils are the peanut butter to my jelly!

-I use them in my salt bath to help me ground, in the air to help me relax and sleep deeply (hello, lavender!), and even on my chakra jewelry so I can benefit from essential oil properties all day long.
+I use them with my students to enhance intuition, in my salt bath to help me ground, in the diffuser to help me relax and sleep deeply (hello, lavender!), and even on my chakra jewelry so I can benefit from essential oil properties all day long.

 I’m a girl obsessed, I tell ya!